February Newsletter

 1. Find a budgeting system that works for you (check out #3 in this article)

-2. If you are on social media, find appropriate finance content creators to follow.
+2. If you are on social media, find appropriate finance content creators (#15 in the article) to follow.

 3. Practice making a budget.
 You can use a template if that’s helpful.
 Wondering which expenses to track?
 Either use actual expenses and income you currently have or map out what future costs may be.
 Your mentor is a great resource in learning what some things cost.